NeterAlex/NeterAlex/README.md

 📫 Reach me: **neteralex@outlook.com** (May not respond in a timely manner)

-⚡ Fun fact: Linguistics, Piano, Stringed Instruments and Cooking
+⚡ Fun fact: Linguistics, Piano, Stringed Instruments

 ***